 The Hazards – Scrambling up to prehistorical views

 But the winner is…

 The best read story by a long run still remains Vestmannaeyjar – Þar sem hjartað slær.
 Don’t be confused by the title 😉 – it’s written in English.
 This is the story about the island that captivated me at first sight.
 I saw its mysterious shapes shimmering on the horizon, and it was as if there’s an unexplained energy emanating out of it.
 I just had to go there.
-The landscape is incredibly beautiful – a huge density of spectacular features all compressed into one small island.
+The landscape is out of this world – a huge density of spectacular features all compressed into one small island.

 This is the story that finally triggered me into setting up my own blog.
 Something that had been in the back of my mind for ages, but ‘never got around doing’ before.
 I first posted it as a Note on my own Facebook page in January 2017, and it has been shared many times since.

 (c) Nancy Claus – Wilderness Coffee & Natural High

 If you enjoyed these stories, I invite you to subscribe to the website, and receive notifications of fresh Wilderness Coffee & Natural High posts by email.
-You can also follow & like the page on Facebook and Instagram for more stories, inspiration and updates.
+You can also follow & like on Facebook and Instagram for more stories, inspiration and updates.